Nargeshdb/ResourceLeakDocker/README.md

 the paper contains the sum of the two counts of must call obligations.

 *Annos.* and Table 2: use the `anno-counter.sh` script.
-This script takes the name of the case study as input, and outputs the count of each annotation in the case study.
+This script takes a directory as input, and outputs the count of each annotation in the directory.
+For Zookeeper, you can run `./anno-counter.sh zookeeper` to get the counts.
+For Hadoop, you must run `./anno-counter.sh hadoop/hadoop-hdfs-project/hadoop-hdfs` to get counts from the HDFS module only.
+For HBase, you must run `./anno-counter.sh hbase/hbase-client` and then `./anno-counter.sh hbase/hbase-server` and then sum the results.
+(TODO: this is because there is an `hbase.astub` file we want to ignore; can we hack the script to do the right thing?)

 The number in the "annos." column in Table 1 is the sum of the numbers that are output when the script is run on that program.
 The numbers in Table 2 are the sums across all benchmarks in the different annotation categories.
 In Table 2, some annotation counts are combined: `@Owning` and